-Additionally, the VisBlue battery does not deduce any gas.
+Additionally, the VisBlue Battery Solution does not deduce any gas.
 In the event of a leak, spillage will not cause toxic effect to the ambient atmosphere.
 However, the solution is a corrosive substance containing sulphuric acid and vanadium.
-It is therefore, inadvisable to get in contact with the fluid.
+It is therefore, inadvisable to get into contact with the fluid.

 Join our mailing list